-The Contractor shall maintain the sufficient number of full-time employees for each project/assignment during working hours/days as specified in detail in Exhibit B, Subsection U.
+The Contractor shall maintain the sufficient number of full-time employees for each project/assignment during working hours/days specified, Monday through Friday.
+Staffing for this Contract is described in detail in Exhibit B, Subsection U.

 All landscape maintenance workers, also referred to as laborers in this document, must have at least one year of fulltime paid experience in performing all aspects of landscape maintenance.
 It is desirable that all landscape maintenance workers have more than one year of fulltime paid experience, and highly desirable for all landscape maintenance workers to have more than four years of fulltime paid experience.
-Qualifying paid experience should include all of the following: maintaining lawns, shrubs, trees, and ground covers; fertilizing plant material, cultivating, pruning shrubs and trees, mowing lawn areas, edging lawn areas, edging ground covers; operating and maintaining Irrigation systems, and performing minor irrigation repairs such as repairing/replacing broken or damaged irrigation heads and risers; and proper operation of landscape equipment.
+Qualifying paid experience must include all of the following: maintaining lawns, shrubs, trees, and ground covers; fertilizing plant material, cultivating, pruning shrubs and trees, mowing lawn areas, edging lawn areas, edging ground covers; operating and maintaining irrigation systems, and performing minor irrigation repairs such as repairing/replacing broken or damaged irrigation heads and risers; and proper operation of landscape equipment.